In vitro fertilisation: Indications

 IVF may be used to overcome female infertility when it is due to problems with the fallopian tubes, making in vivo fertilisation difficult.
 It can also assist in male infertility, in those cases where there is a defect in sperm quality; in such situations intracytoplasmic sperm injection (ICSI) may be used, where a sperm cell is injected directly into the egg cell.
 This is used when sperm has difficulty penetrating the egg.
-In these cases the partner's or a donor's sperm may be used.
 ICSI is also used when sperm numbers are very low.
 When indicated, the use of ICSI has been found to increase the success rates of IVF.

-According to UK's National Institute for Health and Care Excellence (NICE) guidelines, IVF treatment is appropriate in cases of unexplained infertility for women who have not conceived after 2 years of regular unprotected sexual intercourse.
+According to UK's National Institute for Health and Care Excellence (NICE) guidelines, IVF treatment is appropriate in cases of unexplained infertility for people who have not conceived after 2 years of regular unprotected sexual intercourse.

-In women with anovulation, it may be an alternative after 7–12 attempted cycles of ovulation induction, since the latter is expensive and more easy to control.
+In people with anovulation, it may be an alternative after 7–12 attempted cycles of ovulation induction, since the latter is expensive and more easy to control.

 Success rates

 IVF success rates are the percentage of all IVF procedures that result in favourable outcomes.
 Depending on the type of calculation used, this outcome may represent the number of confirmed pregnancies, called the pregnancy rate, or the number of live births, called the live birth rate.
-The success rate depends on variable factors such as maternal age, cause of infertility, embryo status, reproductive history, and lifestyle factors.

-Maternal age: Younger candidates of IVF are more likely to get pregnant.
-Females older than 41 are more likely to get pregnant with a donor egg.

-Reproductive history: women who have been previously pregnant are in many cases more successful with IVF treatments than those who have never been pregnant.

-Due to advances in reproductive technology, live birth rates by cycle five of IVF have increased from 76% in 2005 to 80% in 2010 despite a reduction in the number of embryos being transferred (which decreased the multiple birth rate from 25% to 8%).
+Due to advances in reproductive technology, live birth rates by cycle five of IVF have increased from 76% in 2005 to 80% in 2010, despite a reduction in the number of embryos being transferred (which decreased the multiple birth rate from 25% to 8%).

+The success rate depends on variable factors such as age of the woman, cause of infertility, embryo status, reproductive history, and lifestyle factors.
+Younger candidates of IVF are more likely to get pregnant.
+People older than 41 are more likely to get pregnant with a donor egg.
+People who have been previously pregnant are in many cases more successful with IVF treatments than those who have never been pregnant.